dstmodders/docker-klei-tools/README.md

 #### Shell/Bash

-You can optionally set the game mods' directory as the `DST_MODS` environment variable and then mount it if needed:
+You can optionally set the game mods' directory as the `DST` environment variable and then mount it if needed:

 ```shell